fredrik-rose/AdventOfCode2020/README.md

 linked_list = {node: next_node for node, next_node in zip(my_list, my_list[1:] + [None])}
 ```

+There are nice coordinate systems to be used for hex grids, see https://www.redblobgames.com/grids/hexagons/

 ### Python

 Create a dict from a list of pairs: